nachogames/playwright-snapshot-helpers/README.md

 1. Click the "View Snapshot Diff" CodeLens above the test
 2. Choose between side-by-side view or interactive slider comparison
 3. Use the slider to precisely compare differences between expected and actual states

+### Browsing Snapshot Gallery
+1. Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
+2. Type "Playwright Helpers: View Snapshot Gallery"
+3. Browse snapshots grouped by test file
+4. Use the search box to filter snapshots
+5. Click on any snapshot to view it in full size

 ### File Explorer Integration
 - Right-click on a test file and select "Update Snapshots for Current File"